knative/docs/tutorials/katacoda/serving-intro-yaml/step2.md

 We are going to deploy the [Hello world sample application](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/).
 This application reads in an env variable TARGET and prints `Hello ${TARGET}!`.
 If TARGET is not specified, it will use `World` as the TARGET.

-We will now deploy the application by specfying the image location and the `TARGET` env variable.
+We will now deploy the application by specifying the image location and the `TARGET` env variable.

 Knative defines a `service.serving.knative.dev` CRD to control the lifecycle of the application (not to be confused with kubernetes service).
 We will create the Knative service using the yaml below: